GeoffHayward/ArduinoTvLights/README.md

 - Philips Hue v2 Bridge.
 - Zigbee light(s) (i.e. Hue compatible).
 I am using the Ikea TRÅDFRI Zigbee Driver with Ikea OMLOPP LED spotlights.

-See https://developers.meethue.com/ for details on the Hue Bridge REST API.
+For details on the Hue Bridge REST API see https://developers.meethue.com/.

 ## Set up
 Add a file called arduino_secrets.h with the following.